Orababa/Genomics-two-B/README.md

 1. **`TB-Profiler profile 🔧⚙️`**
 - search and select `TB-Profiler profile 🔧⚙️` from search tools
 - Input file type: select "BAM"
-- The file to work on: _snippy on data 16, data 15, and data 3 mapped reads (bam)_
+- The file to work on: _snippy on data XX, data XX, and data XX mapped reads (bam)_
 - Click on **`Execute☑️`**

 * TB Profiler produces 3 output files